This is a foreign exchange guide to Iran, the Iranian Rial currency plus IRR transfers and travel tips.

 Iranian Rial (IRR) in the markets

-The chart below shows the IRR to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to IRR exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.